mkopszak/gis_projects/osm_elevation/README.md

 # Directory contents
-sample.osm - small sample of OSM data, a few trails in Tatras setup_gis_tables.py - setup to connect data from OSM and altitudes data setup_qgis_import_layer.py - setup to visualise altitudes in QGIS
+sample.osm - small sample of OSM data, a few trails in Tatras setup_gis_tables.py - setup to connect data from OSM and altitudes data qgis_import_layer.py - visualises altitudes in QGIS

 # Step-by-step execution
 1. Load data from OSM file to database: